SnpM/LockstepFramework/README.md

 ------------------------
 The Lockstep Framework (LSF) is a framework designed for games that especially need lockstep simulations.
 It includes a deterministic 2D physics engine, pathfinding, behavior system, and more.
 LSF is integrated with Unity.

 Special thanks to Liv Games (http://www.livgames.com), 360 Studio (http://www.360studio.me), and Thoopid (http://www.thoopid.com/) for supporting the development of Lockstep Framework.
+Also, thank you GladFox (https://github.com/GladFox) and the community for helping with development.

+Created by John Pan (https://github.com/SnpM).

 Features
 __________
-- Deterministic math library and simulation logic
+- Deterministic math library and simulation
-- 2D physics engine on the X-Z plane.
+- Custom 2D physics engine on the X-Z plane.
 - Behaviour system for both individual agents and globally
 - Lockstep variables - know when and where desyncs happen
 - Size-based pathfinding (big units won't get stuck in those narrow gaps)